When I consider the debate over same-gender marriage a thought comes to mind that isn’t usually part of the dialog: “Be careful what you wish for.”

 Credit.
 We’ve all seen those ads on TV where the guy is singing about knowing your credit score.
 Well, he’s telling the truth.
 When you marry the love of your life, you’re also marrying his or her credit score.
 Later, when you go looking to buy your little “dream home,” your partner’s poor credit history can mean you can’t get a loan, even if you can afford it on your own income.
 At the very least, it may bounce you into a considerably higher interest rate, costing you tens of thousands of dollars over the life of your mortgage.
 The same holds true for buying a new car.

 Fidelity.
 As sexual mavericks who cannot legally marry, gay people have often crafted their relationships on their own terms.
 Some opt for traditional monogamy, while others prefer something more “open,” where sex outside of the relationship is permitted.
 Still others may even have a more communal arrangement, with three or more people involved.
-When someone breaks the rules the relationship may end, but it’s usually not much more complicated than picking up the pieces and going their separate ways.
+When someone breaks the rules the relationship may end, but it’s usually not much more complicated than stronger than you think quote picking up the pieces and going their separate ways.
 With legal marriage, however, things become much more complicated.
 Tricking with that hot number down the street can cost a lot more than a broken heart.
 Divorce can be messy and expensive, and if the guilty party is the primary breadwinner or there is considerable disparity in income, he or she can even be required to pay alimony.

 These are just a few of the responsibilities that come with legal marriage.
 Am I suggesting that gays should not marry?
 Not at all.
 What I’m saying is, be careful what you wish for.
 Marriage equality will eventually be the law of the land, but marriage is more than a fancy wedding and Happily Ever After.
 It is a legally binding contract that we should not take lightly or rush into, just because it’s suddenly available.
 Know what you’re getting into before you say, “I do.”